 Mr. Taylor practices extensively in the area of criminal defense, currently primarily in Thurston County.
-Mr. Taylor has also appeared regularly in Pierce and Mason Counties.
+Mr. Taylor has also appeared regularly in Pierce, Lewis, and Mason Counties.
 Mr. Taylor practices at the trial court and appellate levels, representing individuals accused of

 - Driving under the influence of intoxicating liquor or drugs; reckless driving; negligent driving in the first degree; hit and run attended or unattended; driving while license suspended or revoked in the first, second, or third degree; attempting to elude a police vehicle; vehicular homicide; vehicular assault; and other criminal traffic offenses.

-- Domestic violence crimes–felonies and misdemeanors–such as assault; kidnapping; unlawful imprisonment; protection order or no-contact order violation, including assault in violation of an order or third-or-subsequent felony VNCO; and malicious mischief.
+- Domestic violence crimes–felonies and misdemeanors–such as assault; kidnapping; unlawful imprisonment; malicious mischief; and protection order or no-contact order violation, including assault in violation of an order or third-or-subsequent felony VNCO.

-- Drug offenses, such as unlawful possession, possession with intent to deliver, and delivery of controlled substances.
+- Drug offenses, such as unlawful possession, possession with intent to deliver, delivery, and manufacturing of controlled substances.